 "The Students First Awards are the creation of the Senior Class of 1993.
-The genesis of the Students First Awards came from the senior class officers or 1993 who wanted to give back to certain members of the faculty, staff and administration who, we believe, exemplify 'putting students first."
+The genesis of the Students First Awards came from the senior locas officers of 1993 who wanted to give back to certain members of the faculty, staff and administration who, we believe, exemplify 'putting students first.'
 This means that in every aspect of their college involvement the following people give 110 percent to students.
 They show a consistent commitment to helping, believing and caring for students.

 "The people who were selected for this award were not chosen for 'political correctness.'
-They were chosen by the " Awards hearts of the senior class of 1993.
-There was absolutely no administrative, faculty or staff intru solicited in choosing the people we are honoring.
+They were chosen by the hearts of the senior class of 1993.
+There was absolutely no administrative, faculty or staff input solicited in choosing the people we are honoring.
+They soucied in choosing the people we are homoring.
 They exemplify the best William Paterson has to offer as teachers, mentors, advisors and friends to the student body.
-They exade all that is positive, professional and beautiful at WPC.
+They exide all that is positive, professional and beautiful at WPC.